-Outside of the food industry, this popular sweetener is used in many baked goods and homemade candies, so it is a staple within many pantries.
+This popular sweetener is used in many baked goods and homemade candies outside the food industry, so it is a staple in many pantries.

 If you do not use it often, however, the bottle may end up in the back of your cabinet, leaving you wondering whether or not it is still good to use.

-The following information will guide you through the common shelf life of corn syrup, its proper storage technique, and uses for the product.
+The following information will guide you through the common shelf life of corn syrup, proper storage techniques, and uses for the product.

 Here’s the deal: Luckily, corn syrup has a pretty long shelf life and can be kept at room temperature before and after opening.
-Expect corn syrup to last for a few years before opening, and about 6 months after.
+Expect corn syrup to last for a few years before opening and about six months after.